joseph-p-pasaoa/notable_documentations/README.md

 + [Node.js](https://nodejs.org/api/) - open-source, cross-platform, JS runtime environment
 + [ECMAScript 2016](http://www.ecma-international.org/ecma-262/7.0/index.html#) - scripting-language specification standardized by Ecma International in ECMA-262 and ISO/IEC 16262, created to standardize JavaScript to help foster multiple independent implementations
 + [D3](https://github.com/d3/d3/wiki) - JS library for producing dynamic, interactive data visualizations in web browsers, making use of widely implemented SVG, HTML5, and CSS standards.
 It is the successor to the earlier Protovis framework

+## Front End Package Managers
++ [NPM](https://docs.npmjs.com/) - The world’s largest software registry.
+Open source developers from every continent use npm to share and borrow packages, and many organizations use npm to manage private development as well.
+Relied upon by more than 11 million developers worldwide, npm is committed to making JavaScript development elegant, productive, and safe
++ [Yarn](https://classic.yarnpkg.com/en/docs) - Yarn caches every package it downloads so it never needs to download it again.
+It also parallelizes operations to maximize resource utilization so install times are faster than ever
++ [NPM v Yarn | StackShare](https://stackshare.io/stackups/npm-vs-yarn) - Developers are usually caught in a dilemma when choosing between package managers to use in building and managing project dependencies.
+Two popular package managers in the ecosystem are NPM (Node package manager) and Yarn (package manager created by Facebook)

 ## Python
 + [Python](https://docs.python.org/3/) - interpreted, high-level, general-purpose programming language, first released in 1991, having a design philosophy that emphasizes code readability with notable use of significant whitespace